791 Parliamentarians Submit Assets Statements So Far: ECP - UrduPoint

 791 Parliamentarians Submit Assets' Statements So Far: ECP

-The Election Commission of Pakistan (ECP) on Friday said that so far 791 parliamentarians have submitted their yearly statements of assets and liabilities for financial year 2019-20
+The Election Commission of Pakistan (ECP) has said that so far 791 parliamentarians have submitted their yearly statements of assets and liabilities for financial year 2019-20

-ISLAMABAD (UrduPoint / Pakistan Point News - 1st Jan, 2021 ) :The Election Commission of Pakistan (ECP) on Friday said that so far 791 parliamentarians have submitted their yearly statements of assets and liabilities for financial year 2019-20.
+ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Jan, 2021 ) :The Election Commission of Pakistan (ECP) has said that so far 791 parliamentarians have submitted their yearly statements of assets and liabilities for financial year 2019-20.

-According to an official of ECP, as many as 394 parliamentarians couldn't submit their assets details out of total 1195 parliamentarians while 10 seats are still vacant.
+According to an official of ECP, as many as 394 parliamentarians could not submit their assets details out of total 1195 parliamentarians while 10 seats are still vacant.

 He said that those who submitted their assets details included 89 senators, 228 members National Assembly, 225 members Punjab Assembly, 117 members Sindh Assembly, 94 members Khyber Pakhtunkhwa Assembly and 38 members Balochistan Assembly.